Bali: Economy

 In the 1970s, the Balinese economy was largely agriculture-based in terms of both output and employment.
 Tourism is now the largest single industry in terms of income, and as a result, Bali is one of Indonesia's wealthiest regions.
 In 2003, around 80% of Bali's economy was tourism related.
 By the end of June 2011, the rate of non-performing loans of all banks in Bali were 2.23%, lower than the average of Indonesian banking industry non-performing loan rates (about 5%).
-The economy, however, suffered significantly as a result of the Islamists' terrorist bombings in 2002 and 2005.
+The economy, however, suffered significantly as a result of the terrorist bombings in 2002 and 2005.
 The tourism industry has since recovered from these events.

 Agriculture

 Although tourism produces the GDP's largest output, agriculture is still the island's biggest employer.
 Fishing also provides a significant number of jobs.
 Bali is also famous for its artisans who produce a vast array of handicrafts, including batik and ikat cloth and clothing, wooden carvings, stone carvings, painted art and silverware.
 Notably, individual villages typically adopt a single product, such as wind chimes or wooden furniture.

 The Arabica coffee production region is the highland region of Kintamani near Mount Batur.
 Generally, Balinese coffee is processed using the wet method.
 This results in a sweet, soft coffee with good consistency.
 Typical flavours include lemon and other citrus notes.
 Many coffee farmers in Kintamani are members of a traditional farming system called Subak Abian, which is based on the Hindu philosophy of "Tri Hita Karana".
 According to this philosophy, the three causes of happiness are good relations with God, other people, and the environment.
 The Subak Abian system is ideally suited to the production of fair trade and organic coffee production.
 Arabica coffee from Kintamani is the first product in Indonesia to request a geographical indication.